 Because addiction is a chronic condition, there’s no cure.
 You’ll always have to keep in mind that you have the potential for developing a chemical dependency.
 However, you can return to living your life to the fullest.
 You don’t have to be under the control of the substance any longer.

-A comprehensive treatment plan starts with detoxification.
+A comprehensive addiction treatment plan starts with detoxification.
 This process allows your body to wean itself off the drug.
 The next step is rehab.
 This phase of treatment deals with the psychological part of the addiction.

 What Detox Looks Like

-Detox programs start with an intake assessment.
+Detox center programs start with an intake assessment.
 You meet with a friendly counselor who helps determine the appropriate level of intervention.
 The goal is to provide you with a pain-free withdrawal that keeps you safe.
-Since addiction is a disease with drug-specific withdrawal symptoms, the specialist ensures that you receive the right protocol.
+Since addiction is a disease with drug-specific withdrawal symptoms, the addiction specialist ensures that you receive the right protocol.

 Experts agree that tapering is the best course of action.
 It helps your body adjust gradually to the absence of the drug.
 After a short while, your body no longer signals you that it needs the drugs to live.
 Although the cravings are still there, you’re free from the desperation for the substances.